 During the 2011-12 season, Brooklyn Rider celebrates its Carnegie Hall debut at Zankel Hall, embarks on two U.S. tours and makes its first trip to China - with concerts in Beijing and Hong Kong.
 This past season, Brooklyn Rider appeared at Lincoln Center for the first time as part of the inaugural Tully Scope Festival.
 They toured Europe with Persian kamancheh player Kayhan Kalhor, performed at the U.S. Open Tennis Tournament, and enjoyed the release of “Brooklyn Rider Plays Philip Glass” on the composer’s Orange Mountain Music label, which was selected as one of NPR Classical’s Best Albums of the Year (So Far).

 Individual tickets are $20 or $8 for students.
 Members of the Union College community may attend for free.
-For information, call 388-6080 or click here.
+For information, call (518) 388-6080 or visit the website.